-Timing, they say, is everything, and that’s particularly true when it comes to booking a hotel room since room rates can vary appreciably, depending on factors like how far in advance you book and during what time of year you’re traveling in.
+Timing, they say, is everything, and that’s particularly true when it comes to booking a hotel room since room rates can vary appreciably, depending on factors like how far in advance you book and what time of year you’re traveling.
 With that in mind, here are some tips for getting the very best deal on your hotel stay.

-Conversely, the most expensive days to book are Monday through Wednesday, when most people are searching, with Tuesday being the single priciest day for domestic hotels, and Monday/Wednesday the most expensive for international hotels.
-But as the week slides into the weekend, hotel searches drop by as much as 30 percent, and the rates tend to drop off, as well.
+According to Kayak, Tuesday is the most expensive day to book domestic travel and Sunday is the most expensive day for international hotels.
+As the week slides into the weekend, hotel searches drop by as much as 30 percent, and the rates tend to drop off, as well.

 However, if you’re traveling abroad, you might not be comfortable waiting until right before you leave, or landing in a foreign country without knowing where you’re sleeping that night.
-In that case, hotel comparison site Trivago suggests booking at least a month in advance for the best rates and inventory, and even more if it’s a popular destination, like Barcelona or London.
-One tactic is to choose a handful of hotels that fit your price range a couple of months before your departure.
-Then start tracking them over a few weeks to gauge the best price, and lock it in when you’re satisfied.
+In that case, hotel comparison site Trivago suggests choosing a handful of hotels that fit your price range a couple of months before your departure.
+Then start tracking them over a few weeks to gauge the best price and lock it in when you’re satisfied.
 Trivago found that if you’re traveling abroad, booking more than two to three months in advance will cost the most.

 If your main goal is to save money, booking a hotel off-season is the way to go.
-That means avoiding Paris and Prague (or any other popular European destination) in August, when most Europeans take their vacations.
+That means avoiding popular domestic or European destinations in the summer and opting for spring or fall instead.
 Likewise, you won’t find many deals in Palm Springs, Mexico, or the Caribbean in winter.

-In short, remember that getting the best deal on a hotel room comes down to a few basic rules: Make your bookings from home on a Friday or Saturday (ideally at the last minute if you can), travel off-season whenever possible, and avoid checking in on Friday and checking out on Sunday.
+In short, remember that getting the best deal on a hotel room comes down to a few basic rules: Make your bookings on a more favorable day of the week (try Tuesday or the weekend), try for last minute if you can, travel off-season whenever possible, and avoid checking in on Friday.